shumarb/learning/search/linear-search/README.md

 ## How to use this folder
 1. Ensure that your local machine contains a `Java Development Kit (JDK) version 8 or later`.
 2. Open up `terminal`.
+3. Navigate to this directory by entering `cd linaer-search`.
-3. Compile the program by entering `javac LinearSearch.java`.
+4. Compile the program by entering `javac LinearSearch.java`.
-4. Run the program by entering `java LinearSearch`.
+5. Run the program by entering `java LinearSearch`.
-5. The program creates an array randomly.
+6. The program creates an array randomly.
 The elements are of type `integer`.
 The number of elements range from `5 to 12`, and the value elements range from `-10000 to 10000`.
 The program displays the array before the sort, the relevant steps during the sort, the array after the sort, and the side-by-side comparison of the array before and after the sort.